Want more family fun?

 Join ParentMap eNews for a weekly round-up of the hottest adventures around the Sound!

 Ready to make your annual farm pilgrimage for the kids to pick a pumpkin?
 These days, pumpkins are just the beginning.
 You can choose from a huge range of activities, from simple pumpkin patches to intricate corn mazes, pumpkin cannons, petting zoos and more.
-Here are some of our readers' favorite places for harvest fun in the South Sound.
+Here are some of our readers' favorite places for harvest fun in the South Sound and beyond.

 Known for: Free small corn maze and animals.